After your Cube is set up and dimensions established, you're ready to Cubify your existing workbooks or create new templates.

 Update the rows and columns in your spreadsheet to reflect the naming of your Cube dimensions, attributes, formulas, and/or tags.

-Use the downloaded exports from Step 1 or have your Cube Web Portal as a guide. - Attributes: Attributes in a spreadsheet are extra details stored at the row-level dimensions.
+Attributes in a spreadsheet are extra details stored at the row-level dimensions.
 They provide additional information or a more specific level of detail to a range you've created.

 Unlike top-level dimensions, attributes are not used for analyzing or manipulating data.
 Instead, they provide helpful information associated with each entry when viewing data at a detailed level using Drilldown.

-For example, if you want to include details like Employee ID, Annual Salary, and Location for a particular expense item (e.g., Salary Expense). - Formulas: Determine which formulas to leave in your sheet and which to update to Cube Formulas.
+For example, if you want to include details like Employee ID, Annual Salary, and Location for a particular expense item (e.g., Salary Expense).

 4. Select and validate ranges